INSTRUMENT TRANSFORMER TESTING

 From there the signal is transmitted through a 100M drum of RS485 cable to the 590C/G or G-V2

 The combination of hot stick and cable has been tested to 100kV, line to ground.

 The actual breakdown voltage of the hotstick and fibre optic cable is much greater than 100kV,

 but for operator safety we suggest not using this test set above 100kV.
 However, with a longer

-hotstick and suitable precautions the 590F1 unit can be used at higher voltages.
+hotstick and suitable precautions the 590F1 or F3 unit can be used at higher voltages.

-G-V2 unit measures the CT secondary current, 5A, 1A or lower, and then calculates the CT ratio and
+The 590C/G or G-V2 unit measures the CT secondary current, 5A, 1A or lower, and then calculates the

 For testing live LV Low Voltage or low current CTs, we have a variety of electronically compensated